escoffon/campgenie-base-contracts/README.md

 ## Setup

-This package uses [Truffle](https://github.com/ConsenSys/truffle) for development and contract management.
+This package uses [Truffle](https://truffleframework.com) for development and contract management; see the Truffle web site for instructions on installing and using Truffle.

 Install it with [npm](https://www.npmjs.com):

     npm i [--save-dev] git+https://github.com/escoffon/campgenie-base-contracts.git